Jamgön Ju Mipham Gyatso: View of buddha-nature

-According to Mipham, buddha-nature was neither [1] truly established, [2] a mere emptiness, nor [3] an impermanent and conditioned entity.
+According to Mipham, buddha-nature is neither [1] truly established, [2] a mere emptiness, nor [3] an impermanent and conditioned entity.
 In this way, he distinguished his unique position on buddha-nature from those of the Jonang, Gelug, and Sakya; which correspond respectively to the first, second, and third positions.
-Moreover, as Mipham's commentator Bötrül points out, for Mipham, buddha-nature was neither established from the point of view of ultimate valid cognition, nor was it posited merely from the point of view of the mistaken perception of ordinary beings.
-Mipham instead held that buddha-nature was established by the conventional valid cognition of pure vision.
+In delineating his unique position on buddha-nature, Mipham was concerned to avoid the extremes of a permanent substantive entity, on the one hand, and a mere emptiness devoid of intrinsic qualities, on the other.
+In accordance with the view of the Great Perfection, Mipham understands buddha-nature to be already complete and perfect (against the Gelugpa view), yet without asserting its ultimate existence in the manner of the proponents of other-emptiness (e.g. the Jonang).
+Mipham's commentator Bötrül also points out that, for Mipham, buddha-nature is neither established from the point of view of ultimate valid cognition, nor is it posited merely from the point of view of the mistaken perception of ordinary beings.
+Mipham instead held that buddha-nature is established by the conventional valid cognition of pure vision.